Adopted from the book on PLS-SEM by Hair, Hult, Ringle, and Sarstedt.

 Model-implied nonredundant vanishing tetrads: tetrads considered for significance testing in CTA-PLS.

-Moderated mediation: combines a mediation model with a moderator model in that the mediator relationship is moderated by a continuous moderator construct.
+Moderated mediation: combines a mediation model with a moderator model in that the mediator relationship is moderated by a moderator construct.

 Moderating effect: see Moderation.